deliverycenter/dc.libs.metrics.elixir/README.md

 Elixir implementation for DeliveryCenter's structured logging format.

-The details of the logging strategy and fields descriptions that are applied to all packages of this family can be found in the [Confluence page](https://deliverycenterbr.atlassian.net/wiki/spaces/SP/pages/755630096/Observabilidade+do+ecossistema+DC)
-(private).
-Docs of this package will focus on the details of the *Elixir* implementation.
+> This package is part of a family of libraries that implement DeliveryCenter's metrics pattern  for different languages.
+Check also the Golang, Node and Ruby versions.

+Full documentation can be found at TBD.

 ## Installation